-3) The Council particularly encourages ground mounted solar energy development proposals in the high, moderate-high, moderate potential areas set out in the Solar Assessment Report and shown on the Policies Map (subject to the other criteria in this policy).
+3) The Council particularly encourages ground mounted solar energy development proposals on land which is not functionally linked to nationally protected sites (SACs;SPAs,SSSIs) in the high, moderate-high, moderate potential areas set out in the Solar Assessment Report and shown on the Policies Map (subject to the other criteria in this policy).
 Proposals will be acceptable in other areas (of lower potential) provided that applicants clearly demonstrate that adverse impacts on the landscape can be satisfactorily mitigated (as set out in 1b).
 (See SCR2 for roof mounted solar)